“We’re not in Kansas anymore, Toto.”

 Why Do Design Trends Matter?

-As businesses, we rely on these trends to communicate with the end-user, and this, in turn, creates a new expectation.
+As businesses, we rely on these trends to communicate with the end-user, and this, in turn, creates new expectations.

 Google’s Material is a great example of the need to meet users’ or customers’ expectations first before we can go beyond them.